navkar/Predictions/README.md

 * Wars will be fought online, no boots on the ground (no foot soldiers)
 * Chemical generation of heat, flame less heating surfaces! (some thing of this sort)
 * VR will be fully in vogue.
-* Manifestion using molecules and atoms.
+* Manifestation using molecules and atoms to create tangible products

 #### 2027 - 2028

-* Demonitization of Gold.
+* Demonitization of **Gold**.
 Gold will be ceased to be a precious metal.
-* Begining of fully digital era.
+* Beginning of fully digital era.
 * Advances in virtual and augmented reality will transform gaming and education.
 * Quantum computing could revolutionise cryptography, big data, surveillance, digital IDs and the ever-expanding panopticon.
 The people may fight back with open-source technology and peer-to-peer networks.
 * Begining of green era.
+Carbon footprint labelling on packages
 * Towns and cities could be redesigned to accommodate smart tech and surveillance, as well as electric cars and charging points.
 * New forms of Transportation.
 * Heavy drone usage